norbert-berenyi/norbert-berenyi.github.io/about.md

 ### Showcase

 * The Hungarian site of Charlotte Meentzen cosmetics [meentzen.hu](http://www.meentzen.hu/)
 * The site of a small company Esztetiko: hand made table decorations webshop and showcase site.
-(The website is still in progress.)
+(The website is still in developement.)

 Both sites are powered by WordPress.